Sanju: Vidhu Vinod Chopra Admits He REJECTED Ranbir Kapoor; Wanted To REPLACE Him With Ranveer Singh

 Vidhu Vinod Was Also Against The Idea Of 'Sanju'

-Admitting that he initially said 'no' to the Sanju, Vidhu Vinod Chopra said, "Yes, I did.
+Admitting that he initially said 'no' to Sanju, Vidhu Vinod Chopra said, "Yes, I did.
 When he (Rajkumar Hirani) told me, I was like, ‘What's there in Sanjay Dutt's life that merits being made into a film?!
 It's better you make a film on my life... how I left Kashmir as a young boy and struggled when I came to Bombay.'
 (Laughs) I thought Raju and Abhijat (Joshi, Sanju's co-writer) had lost their minds!"

 VVC Wanted To Make Third Part Of 'Munna Bhai'